 Thanks to medical intervention, people can live to be up to 100 years old — as long as they live in developed countries where they have access to that medical care.
 One study, done by researchers at Harvard, found that the majority of population increases over the next 40 years or so will be in less developed countries.

 Dramatic population increases in these less developed areas will lead to a higher mortality rate and a lower life expectancy because of problems with infrastructure, food, water and housing.

 Greater numbers of human beings populating the planet means that there are fewer resources available — food, water and habitat, specifically — for other species to thrive.
 Global warming is already threatening to cause mass flora and fauna extinctions between now and 2050.
-Scientists are predicting that in that time, more than half of the plant and animal species on the planet could be driven to extinction.
+Scientists predict that in that time, more than half of the plant and animal species on the planet will face possible extinction.